DigitalRuby/IPBan/README.md

 	- This shell script runs vscode as root:
 	- sudo mount -t vboxsf ipban ~/Desktop/ipban # only needed if you are in a Virtual Box VM and have setup a shared folder to Windows
 	- sudo code --user-data-dir="/tmp/vscode-root"
-- IPBan is currently supported on ubuntu 16.X - 18.X with iptables and ipv4 only.
-For other Linux or MAC, you may need to adjust some of the instructions and add config file entries for the appropriate log files to parse.
+- IPBan is currently supported on all Linux that have iptables and ipset installed.
+Only ipv4 is supported.
 - SSH into your server as root.
 If using another admin account name, substitute all root user instances with your account name.
 - Install dependencies:
 ```